GuifiBaix/python-yamlns/README.md

 It also provides some goodies:

 - Direct mapping to YAML using `dump()` and `load()` methods.
-- There are several convenient variations from the YAML specs in the way value types are mapped between YAML and Python:
+- Convenient variations from the pure YAML specs on how value types are mapped between YAML and Python:
     - Inner YAML mappings (`dict`s) are loaded as `namespace`s as well instead of Python `dict`.
     - Namespaces preserve the insertion order, as they are based on `odict`.
       This way the insertion order and the order in the original loaded file is preserved when stored.